labarlab-emorep/func_model/README.md

 ## afni_model
 This subpackage is written to be executed on the DCC.
-It serves to model the session EPI data via AFNI's `3dDeconvolve` and `3dREMLfit`, and requires that [preprocessed](https://github.com/labarlab-emorep/func_preprocess) exists and is available on Keoki using the EmoRep derivative structure.
+It serves to model the session EPI data via AFNI's `3dDeconvolve` and `3dREMLfit`, and requires that [preprocessed](https://github.com/labarlab-emorep/func_preprocess) exists and is available on the lab data server using the EmoRep derivative structure.
 These models collapse across runs, modeling the entire session.

 A number of different models are available:
 - `task`: Model the task stimuli for each emotion, not including replay, to produce a coefficient reflective of 10 stimulus presentations